 You Can Hear But Not Listen

 Just as you can look but not see, you can hear and not listen.
 You first hear, and then you listen.
-When you listen, you feel the sound of your thoughts and know precisely what is said.
-Nothing will be filtered by emotion.
+When you listen, you can feel the sound of your thoughts.
 To hear is not to listen.
 It is not the same.
-It takes no effort to hear.
-This is if you want to or not.
+It takes no effort to hear if you want to hear or not.
 To hear is one of the senses.
 It is there by nature and has no on and off switch.
 When you focus on what you hear, you will listen.

 Hearing is the ability to perceive sound with our ears.
 I will not spell out the whole process, but the ears do this by detecting vibrations.
 When an object makes a noise, it sends vibrations (better known as sound waves) speeding through the air.
-Sound may be heard through solid, liquid, or gaseous matter, as well as anger, fear, happiness and pleasure.
+You can hear sound through solid, liquid, or gaseous matter, as well as anger, fear, happiness, and pleasure.
 There are times when you may hear things even when you rather not.
 I am leaving you.
 I have found someone else.
 The thrill is gone.
 You are fired.
 And there are other times when what you want to hear you never do.
 I love you, yes, yes, yes.
 You make me feel so good.
-Please, don’t stop now you are the best.
+Please, don’t stop now.
+You are the best.

-What you hear can deceive you, just as when you see an object, person or thing and realize upon closer inspection that it is not what you believed it to be.
-This is never so evident that when a lover, husband or wife says, “I love you” when all along they are making love to someone else.
-To take it a step further to a place no one wants to be is when a person hears what is not being said.
-The need to hear what you want to hear will cause you to change the meaning of the sound of the words being spoken.
-You can turn and run, as fast as you can from what is real, but it will not change a thing.
+What you hear can deceive you, just as when you see an object, person, or thing and realize upon closer inspection that it is not what you believed it to be.
+It is never so evident than when a lover, husband, or wife says, “I love you,” when all along they are making love to someone else.
+To take it a step further to a place no one wants to be is when a person hears what is not said.
+The need (desire) to hear what you want to hear can cause you to change the meaning of the sound of the words coming from the speaker’s mouth.
+You can turn and run as fast as you can from what is real, but it will not change a thing.
 If he does not want you anymore, and she is telling you that she has someone else, it will be the same no matter what you allow yourself to hear.
 The mind is a terrible thing when it works against you.

 There is a time to listen.
 There is a time to think.
 There is a time to talk.
-Listen, think, and then talk, to know when it is your time is what determines the outcome.
+Listen, think, and then speak.
+Knowing when it is your time is what best determines the outcome.
 These are the things you must know for knowledge to flow.
 It is the best way to have give and take.
 All will have a chance to express their thoughts.
-It works best when one talks and one listens.
+It works best when one talks and the other listens.
 The key is to know when it is your turn.
 When you listen, you do that, not a thing more.
 We do this when our mind tells us to.
-This is how you think what is being said.
-First, though, you have to be where you need be to hear what is being said.
+It is how you think what is said.
+First, though, you must be where you need to be to hear what is worth listening to.